 In this context, initiatives are emerging that seek to move beyond the limits of generic approaches by building tools adapted to legal realities and developed in direct collaboration with legal practitioners.

-One of these initiatives is Benvolio, a project developed by Codezilla in collaboration with Țuca Zbârcea & Asociații, to explore how artificial intelligence can support better-grounded legal decisions.
+One of these initiatives is Benvolio, a project developed by Codezilla in collaboration with Țuca Zbârcea & Asociații, built around the real needs of legal practice.
+The platform was designed to support legal professionals in contexts where analysis requires more than fast access to information.
+It requires interpretation, an understanding of jurisdictional context, and professional rigor.

 We will return soon with more details about Benvolio and about how such initiatives are trying to redefine the role of AI in the legal field.